solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

-    > You shouldn't see a slight difference considering you now have some form of parallelism.
+    > You should see a slight difference considering you now have some form of parallelism.

 1. Back in the code editor tab, locate the following line of code:

     ```csharp
-    FeedOptions options = new FeedOptions
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 100,
-        MaxDegreeOfParallelism = 5,
-        MaxBufferedItemCount = 0
-    };
+    int maxBufferedItemCount = 0;
     ```

     Replace that line of code with the following code:

     ```csharp
-    FeedOptions options = new FeedOptions
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 100,
-        MaxDegreeOfParallelism = 5,
-        MaxBufferedItemCount = -1
-    };
+    int maxBufferedItemCount = -1;
     ```

     > Setting the ``MaxBufferedItemCount`` property to a value of ``-1`` effectively tells the SDK to manage this setting.